 Why don’t customers leave feedback?

-“If you don’t use the information you’re asking for, you’re wasting your customer’s time.
+Lars Lofgren on asking for customer feedback and using it to improve product “If you don’t use the information you’re asking for, you’re wasting your customer’s time.
 You’re also wasting yours.
 You’ll have a whole batch of responses to look through and none of them will make a difference.
-Instead, save time and get better responses, by including only the essential questions,” says Kissmetrics’ Lars Lorgren.
+Instead, save time and get better responses, by including only the essential questions.” – Kissmetrics’ Lars Lorgren.

 2. Open a conversation

 When approaching customers for feedback make sure to ask questions that encourage a free flowing response rather than simply a YES/NO or a 3.5 out of 5.
 “Ask what, not why,” says Claire Lew at Know Your Company.
 “For example, when you ask, “Do you have any frustrations?” it’s very easy for the person to default and say “no.” But when you ask, “What could be better in the company?” that question assumes that there are things that could be better.
 It opens the opportunity for someone to provide a more honest answer.”
 While asking questions, dig for information that can really help you improve that area of your business that needs improvement.
 If the goal is to improve an outstanding issue some customers have been facing, ask how often the problem occurs — frequently?
 Not very often?
 When was the last time it happened?
 Keep prompting and digging until you hit on a conversation.
 When reaching out through email one of the best ways to prompt a response is by ending the email with a simple “What do you think?” to invite a response.
 It’s not only the polite thing to do at the end of what’s essentially a monologue, but it’s a simple and assertive way to request a dialogue.
 Squarespace takes a similar approach in its initial request for feedback:

 3. Ask the right person the right questions.

 But even something as simple as “What do you think?” can be too big a question.
 Stefano Bernardi at Betable offers the following advice: